 Following in the footsteps of Wendell Gilley, we endeavor to help people make connections to art and nature, and to their own creativity.
-The programs we offer explore nature and the arts, and offer many opportunities for learning and creativity for all ages.
+We offer many opportunities for learning and creativity for all ages.

 Many people reflect fondly on memories of dropping by and spending time with Wendell in his studio, watching him carve and learning from him.
-At the museum, you can visit with our Master Carver Steven Valleau (read his bio here), who has been carving at the Gilley for over 30 years.
+At the museum, you can visit with our Master Carver Steven Valleau (read his bio here), who has been carving at the Gilley for 35 years, as of June 1, 2020!
 You can share Steve's passion for birds and learn about carving (maybe even try your hand at it), and sign up for one of our many creative classes or learning programs.

 Along with a full-time artist on staff, we also bring in local artists, educators, and experts in natural history and the environment for special programs.
 Our events page lists all of our upcoming activities.
 If you are interested in learning to carve, you can sign up for a lesson or a lifetime; short and long workshops and a carving club are offered.
 Teachers and youth group leaders are welcome to schedule art and natural history programs year-round.

 Types of activities offered

 Watch Steve, or one of our Member carvers at work or enroll in a workshop yourself.